|Responsible Executive:||Finance and Administration|

 Emergency Travel – Travel that must commence with less than twenty-four (24) hours' notice to the Traveler.

-Expense Report – Process used for the reporting of all travel expenses, including travel card purchases, as well as requesting reimbursement to Traveler for out of pocket expenses.
+Expense Report – Process used for the payment of all travel expenses, including card purchases, and reimbursement to the traveler for out of pocket expenses.

 Sick/Injured – A traveler who becomes sick or injured while away from their official headquarters and is therefore unable to perform the official business of the University may continue to receive subsistence during this period of illness or injury until such time as they are able to perform the official business of the University or return to their official headquarters, whichever is earlier.